Depression – what Human Givens teaches

-My purpose in this post is to explain depression as Human Givens understands.
+My purpose in this post is to explain depression as Human Givens understand depression.
 What a depression is actually all about.
 And from this understanding, you will be able to see how depression recovery can take place.

 I am talking about the insights of the Human Givens approach for understanding depression.
 Human Givens is UK based and dates only from the late 1990s.
 Yet in that time, it has received recognition in the NHS and there is respectable peer-reviewed evidence of success.
 Human Givens practitioners (of which I am one) help with depression more effectively that medication or CBT.